Daniel Okoro

 Daniel Okoro (born 18 April 2003) is a international rugby league footballer who plays as a forward for the Halifax Panthers in the RFL Championship.

 He has previously played for Bradford Bulls in the RFL Championship.
-He has spent time on loan at Castleford Tigers in the Super League, at Newcastle Thunder and Swinton Lions in the Championship, and at Hunslet in League One.
+He has spent time on loan at Castleford Tigers in the Super League, at Newcastle Thunder, Swinton Lions, and London Broncos in the Championship, and at Hunslet in League One.

 Background

 Okoro was born in Nigeria and moved to England at a young age.

 Okoro played junior rugby league for Milford ARLFC.
 He joined the City of Hull Academy at scholarship level and progressed to the Hull Kingston Rovers academy side from 2020.

 Club career

 Hull Kingston Rovers

 Okoro was promoted into the Hull KR senior squad in September 2021.
 He was assigned squad number 32 for the 2022 campaign.
 After suffering a wrist ligament injury out on loan in May, he was ruled out for the remainder of the season.

 At the end of the 2023 season which he spent away on loan, Okoro was allowed to depart Hull KR without having made a first-team appearance.